tekumara/notes/jj.md

 Use either to resolve a conflict.

-Because jj operates in a detacted head state, moving bookmarks backwards doesn't hide the previous tip in the log.
+Because jj operates in a detacted head state, moving bookmarks **backwards** doesn't hide the previous tip in the log (unlike branches in git).

-There is an [experimental feature](https://github.com/jj-vcs/jj/discussions/3549) that advances a bookmark forward on `jj commit` or `jj new`

 ## push